schoko11/KEKO-Kemper-Control/README.md

 **What has to be done to give it a try?**
-- OSC (the programm directory) should be placed in a folder with full permissions (KEKO is reading and writing file in the install dir, maybe needs to be change in the future)
+- OSC (the programm directory) should be placed in a folder with full permissions (KEKO is reading and writing files in the install dir, maybe needs to be changed in the future)
 - load the *.config file when you first start OSC
 - Point "load" to the *.JSON file and "custom-module" to the *.JS file
 - setup midi correct by "[custom Name]:[input port], [output port] sysex" -> choose the ports after viewing them with "list midi devices" from the server menu